 There are many different methods for creating a sitemap, but we don’t want to get into all of those today as they are typically not the best thing to look at from a design perspective.

-So we’re going to take a look at some sitemaps that have taken design into consideration.
+So we’re going to take a look at sitemaps that have truly taken design into consideration.
 Not the site design, but the actual design of the sitemap.
 So no post-its, no Sharpies, no whiteboards, no mind-mapping software, just a beautiful selection of carefully crafted sitemaps.

 Sitemap by Ed Moss

 Sitemap For Student Guide by Janna Hagan

 Flowchart by Eric Miller

 Website Flowcharts Stencil by Eric Miller

 Sitemap/Flowchart for the Web by Jane Zhu

 Mobile Flowchart for Illustrator by Eric Miller